 Recent years have revolutionized our understanding of the role of the lymphatic system in the control of adaptive immunity.
 To start an adaptive immune response, lymphatic vessel endothelium actively recruits antigen-presenting dendritic cells, to the lymphatic vessel lumen and, subsequently, guides them into the lymph nodes.
 In the lymph nodes, dendritic cells present the antigens and activate pathogen-specific T cells.

-Our research group focuses on two key events that are essential for efficient lymphatic function.
+Our research group focuses on two key events that are essential for efficient antigen delivery into the lymph nodes.
 First, we explore how sprouting lymphangiogenesis is controlled to yield a well-structured functional lymphatic vessel network.
-Second, we investigate how lymphatic endothelium guides dendritic cell entry into the lymphatic system via the dynamic presentation of chemokines.
-To address these questions, we use in vivo models, tissue explants, cell culture assays, and state-of-the-art microscopy.
+Second, we investigate how lymphatic endothelium guides dendritic cell entry into the lymphatic system.
+To address these questions, we use in vivo models, tissue explants, primary cell co-culture assays, and state-of-the-art microscopy.

-We explore potential targets for the regulation of adaptive immunity in in vivo models.
-These studies should form a basis for strategies to treat patients suffering from diseases in which inflammation is an essential component.
+We expect that our studies form a basis for strategies to treat patients suffering from diseases in which inflammation is an essential component.

 Our research group is intrigued by one of the most complex biological events: how migrating cells reach their destination, i.e. how cell migration guidance cues are generated and interpreted.
-To investigate this fundamental question, we use lymphatics and the associated immune cells as a model system.
-Specifically, we investigate two key events of cell guidance: sprouting lymphangiogenesis and dendritic cell entry into the lymphatic system.
+Specifically, we investigate two key events of cell guidance: i) sprouting lymphangiogenesis and ii) dendritic cell entry into the lymphatic system.

 We explore various opportunities to expand the lymphatic capillary networks in a controlled manner.
-We also focus on the characterization of the lymphatic capillary network architecture and its developmental mechanisms using a holistic approach, including experimental and computational approaches (in collaboration with Dr. Edouard Hannezo, IST Austria).
+Currently, we investigate the initial events of lymphangiogenic sprouting of mature lymphatic vessels.
+We want to know the cellular and molecular mechanisms that determine the site of lymphatic endothelial sprouting and allow lymphatic endothelial cells to escape the ordered structure of the endothelium and invade the interstitial tissue.
+In these studies, we use a combination of genetic and small-molecular approaches in in vivo-, tissue explant-, cell culture models, and computational approaches (in collaboration with Dr. Mehmet Can Ucar, University of Sheffield).
 These studies aim to identify overall principles governing the formation of lymphatic vessel networks.
-As an additional research focus, we investigate the early phases of lymphangiogenic sprouting of mature lymphatic vessels.
-We want to know the cellular and molecular mechanisms that determine the site of lymphatic endothelial sprouting, and allow lymphatic endothelial cells to escape the ordered structure of the endothelium and invade the interstitial tissue.
-In these studies, we use a combination of genetic and small-molecular approaches in in vivo-, tissue explant-, and cell culture models.

-Lymphatic capillaries have been considered as passive conduits of tissue fluid.
-However, recent data supports a model where lymphatic endothelial cells actively attract antigen-presenting dendritic cells into the lymphatic capillary lumen.
+ii) Lymphatic capillaries have been considered as passive conduits of tissue fluid.
+However, recent data indicates that lymphatic endothelial cells actively attract antigen-presenting dendritic cells into the lymphatic capillary lumen.

 Lymphangiogenesis requires Ang2/Tie/PI3K signaling for VEGFR3 cell surface expression.
 Korhonen E. A., Murtomäki A., Jha S.K., Anisimov A., Pink A., Zhang Y., Stritt S., Liaqat I., Stanczuk L., Alderfer L., Sun Z., Kapiainen E., Singh A., Sultan I., Lantta A., Leppänen V.M., Eklund L., He Y., Augustin H.G., Vaahtomeri K., Saharinen P., Mäkinen T., Alitalo K. 1 Aug 2022, J Clin Invest., 132(15):e155478.